Alabama Car Accident Lawsuits and Settlements

 Damages Available in Alabama Car Accident Cases

 There are no maximum limits or caps on the type and amount of damages a plaintiff can be awarded in an Alabama auto accident lawsuit.
 Plaintiffs who bring car accident lawsuits in Alabama are entitled to the full spectrum of economic and non-economic tort damages in personal injury cases.
-These categories of damages in Alabama car accident are listed below:
+These categories of damages in an Alabama car accident are listed below:

 Lost Income: Plaintiffs are entitled to monetary damages for any lost income or lost wages resulting from injuries they sustain in an auto accident.
 This includes not just past lost income but also future lost income.
 For example, if you suffer a permanent injury preventing you from working for the next six months or a year, you would be entitled to lost wages.